Consequences of Obama’s ‘Asia Pivot’

 Similar to Austria’s realization in 1756, India may think that she is better off seeking closer ties to a continental military power and a neighbor, rather than an Asia Pacific sea power such as the United States, which may not have the stomach to compete with China’s power projection capabilities on mainland Asia.
 However, should China and India move closer together, the result in all likelihood will be a form of a deadlocked alliance in which both countries, similar to Austria and France, will be at loggerheads with each other.

-Ambassador’s Kanwal Sibal’s mollifying prediction about US-India relations in the next four years should be seen as good news to US Foreign Policy makers: “All in all, therefore, India and the US will neither enter into an embrace nor disengage; they will continue to shake friendly hands as Obama’s second term unfolds.”
+Ambassador’s Kanwal Sibal’s mollifying prediction about US-India relations in the next four years should be seen as good news to US foreign policy policymakers: “All in all, therefore, India and the US will neither enter into an embrace nor disengage; they will continue to shake friendly hands as Obama’s second term unfolds.”